 I love minor league baseball games.
 I’ve been to a few Delmarva Shorebirds games.
 It really is a fun environment.

 One thing I really like?
-Any kid that really wants a baseball is going to get one at the game one way or another.
+Any kid that really wants a baseball will get one at the game one way or another.
 The Frederick Keys, Bowie Baysox, and the Aberdeen Iron Birds (I’m told, I have not seen an Iron Birds game but the stadium is awesome).

 There is an interesting lawsuit in Wicomico County involving Jared Breen, a little known former minor league prospect of the Baltimore Orioles.
 He is suing the Delmarva Shorebirds and Wicomico County after his career was cut short by a collision with an unpadded wall.
 The Orioles drafted Breen in the 24th round of the 2013 Major League Baseball draft.
 After being drafted, Breen began his minor league career playing shortstop for the Delmarva Shorebirds.

 In July 2015, Breen was playing shortstop for the Shorebirds when a shallow pop-fly was hit into foul territory just beyond the 3rd base.
-Breen raced after the ball at full-speed in hopes of catching it.
+Breen raced after the ball at full speed, hoping to catch it.
 Breen kept his eye on the ball while looking back over his shoulder toward home plate.
 Unfortunately, in his hustle to make a play, Breen lost track of where he was and smashed right into the stadium’s concrete wall.
 At that time, this 6-foot wall was not covered with any protective padding.

 Following his release by the Orioles, Breen’s baseball career was effectively over.
 His collision with the concrete wall at Perdue Stadium left him permanently partially disabled.
 Understandably, Breen felt as though his injury could have been prevented if the concrete wall had padding on it.
 Just two months after his release, Breen hired a lawyer to pursue legal action against whoever was legally responsible for the unsafe condition of the wall.
 Unfortunately for Breen, the party with primary responsibility for the wall turned out to be Wicomico County (the owner of Perdue Stadium).